rabieomar92/cnuctran/README.md

 # CNUCTRAN: A C++ nuclides depletion solver based on the probabilistic method.

 <div align="justify">
 CNUCTRAN is a C++ library created to simulate various nuclear transmutations such as decays, fissions, and neutron absorptions.
-T
+Download CNUCTRAN user's manual here: https://github.com/rabieomar92/cnuctran/edit/main/cnuctran_manual.pdf

 ## Features

 - Friendly to all physicists!
 In order to understand the method implemented in CNUCTRAN, you only need to know <a href="https://en.wikipedia.org/wiki/Poisson_distribution" target=_blank>Poisson distribution</a> and <a href="https://en.wikipedia.org/wiki/Matrix_multiplication" target=_blank>matrix multiplications</a>!
 Free from math jargons, hard-to-understand algorithms and approximations.